atomjump/loop/README.md

 # Installation Instructions

-1. With bower from within the root of your project path:
+1. With [bower][bower.io] from within the root of your project path:
 **`bower install atomjump`**

-(Or unpack, and edit index.html, replace bootstrap css and javascript paths as mentioned with the comment version)

-Run atomjump/index.html in your browser.
+(Or unpack, and edit index.html, replace bootstrap css and javascript paths as mentioned) Run atomjump/index.html in your browser.
 You should see a 'Click me for comments' link.
 Click this to see the pop-up.

 2. Look carefully at the index.html example.

 	The code between
 	`<!-- AtomJump Feedback Starts -->`